SigNoz/signoz.io/blog/2022-01-10-top-9-observability-tools-2022.md

 </figure>
 <br/>

-<a href = "https://grafana.com/" rel="noopener noreferrer nofollow" target="_blank" ><b>Grafana</b></a> is popular open-source analytics and interactive visualization web layer.
-It supports many different storage backends for time-series data.
-It can be connected to data sources like Graphite, InfluxDB, ElasticSearch, Prometheus, and many more.
-For traces, it supports Jaeger, Tempo, X-Ray, and Zipkin data sources.

-Grafana offers plugins, dashboards, alerts, and different user-level access for governance as an observability tool.
+<a href = "https://grafana.com/" rel="noopener noreferrer nofollow" target="_blank" ><b>Grafana</b></a> is a popular open-source analytics and interactive visualization web layer.
+It offers plugins, dashboards, alerts, and different user-level access for governance as an observability tool.
 In addition, it provides two versions of services:

-- Grafana cloud - You can send your data to Grafana cloud dashboards.
+- Grafana Cloud: You can send your data to Grafana Cloud dashboards.
 It provides solutions such as Grafana Cloud Logs, Grafana Cloud Metrics, and Grafana Cloud Traces.

-- Grafana Enterprise stack - It provides support for metrics and logs with Grafana installed within your infrastructure.
+- Grafana Enterprise stack: It provides support for metrics and logs with Grafana installed within your infrastructure.
 It also comes with expert support.

+Some of the key features of Grafana are:

+- Collection of data from multiple data sources.
+- Rich visualization options like graphs (line, bar, heatmap), gauges, and single stats.
+- Customization of dashboards and visualizations.

+If you want to learn more about Grafana, check out our [Grafana comparison guide](https://signoz.io/comparisons/new-relic-vs-grafana/) with New Relic.

 ### Honeycomb